-Watch the first full trailer for Spike Jones’ ‘Beastie Boys Story’ documentary
+Watch the first full trailer for Spike Jonze’ ‘Beastie Boys Story’ documentary

 Beastie Boys also cancelled their forthcoming live appearance at the festival along with Ozzy Osbourne and Nine Inch Nails.

-Additionally, Jonze is releasing a Beastie Boys picture book, which marks his first-ever book of photography.
+Additionally, director Spike Jonze is releasing a Beastie Boys picture book, which marks his first-ever book of photography.

 The 256-page tome contains more than 200 of the Academy Award-winning director’s personal photos shot during his time spent with the Beasties